Does Soybean Oil Contain Soy? Understanding the Relationship

 Types of Soybean Oil

-Highly Refined Soybean Oil: This type undergoes extensive processing, which typically removes most of the soy protein.
-As a result, studies indicate that most individuals with soy allergies can consume highly refined soybean oil without adverse reactions.
+Highly Refined Soybean Oil: This type undergoes extensive processing, which removes most of the proteins, including those that can cause allergic reactions.
+Studies indicate that most individuals with soy allergies can safely consume highly refined soybean oil without experiencing adverse effects.

 Does Soybean Oil Contain Soy Protein?